KULO LUNA - $BILLION DOLLAR WHALE

 The graphic novel is based on 44 written chapters of a book (that is near complete - subject to editing) reduced to 24 illustrated scenes.
 We envisage 1 single edition of around 70 pages as a super condensed version of the written text for an art competition with 1st, 2nd and 3rd place prizes - as a big thank you for helping us with this project.

-Entrants should choose a Scene or two, working alone or in small groups, and illustrate that chapter based on the guidance provided on this (the official) Kulo Luna website.
-The characters provided on this site should be used in any photo editing or other art program - unless, we have not yet provided that information, in which case you might submit suggested characters, that must be based on real people living in and around the South of England (with their permission).
+Entrants should choose a Scene, working alone or in small groups, and illustrate that chapter based on the guidance provided on this (the official) Kulo Luna website.
+The characters provided on this site should be used in any photo editing or other art program - unless, we have not yet provided that information, in which case you can submit suggested characters, that might be based on real people that you know (with their permission).

 Part of your introduction to the art, is to see how the director defines one single edition from forty-four chapters of a book, taking the written concept and translating it into pictures - from storyboards where input (suggested viewpoints) from all contributors is invited, working as a team.